-Other states follow a "one bite" or negligence-based rule, where the focus is on whether the owner knew or should have known that the dog might bite, and whether the owner took necessary precautions based on that knowledge.
+Other states follow a "one bite" rule, where the focus is on 1) whether the animal's owner knew or should have known that the dog might bite or behave aggressively, often based on the dog's past behavior, and 2) whether the owner took proper precautions to control the dog and prevent the bite, based on that knowledge.

 Get the details and state-specific information on "one bite" and strict liability rules in dog bite cases.